davidlarrimore/mcp-playground/docs/DOWNLOAD_URLS_USAGE.md

 When you ask Open WebUI to create a document using any of the MCP document generation tools, the tool automatically:

-1. Creates the requested document (Excel, Word, PDF, or PowerPoint)
+1. Creates the requested document (Excel/Word/PDF via the Document MCP, or PowerPoint via Analytics)
 2. Generates a secure, signed download URL
 3. Returns a user-friendly message with the download link